 In geographic terms, public funding is distributed rather unevenly across the territory of the Czech Republic, as in many other countries.
 This reflects the historical distribution of R&D facilities across the country.
 The capital city of Prague absorbs around 50% of the total public funding of R&D. Of the total fourteen regions, a mere four regions, including Prague, receive almost 80 % of the total funding.
 This trend has been stable in recent years.
-In fact, Prague will soon exceed the 50% threshold.
+Although the dominance of Prague has in the past year slightly decreased in favour of the South Moravia and Central Bohemia Regions, the overall long-term distribution has not seen any major changes.